Woodhaven and Cross Bay Boulevards buses: Q21

+A second branch, the Q21B, ran from New Lots Avenue non-stop to Beach 98th Street at the Rockaways' Playland amusement park.
+It then made stops in Rockaway Park and Neponsit before terminating at the beaches of Jacob Riis Park on the western portion of the peninsula.
+This route only operated during the summer months of 1936.
+Under the 2025 bus redesign, this route was eliminated due to the Q11's reroute in Lindenwood.

 History

 Early years: Q11 and Q21 routes

 The Q11 began service in 1918 under Liberty Bus Transportation, also known as New York City Department of Plant & Structures Route 64, between Woodhaven and Howard/Hamilton Beach.

 The Q21 began service in 1923.
 In 1926, it became a route of the Queens Auto Traction Corporation, running between Jamaica Avenue, at the Woodhaven Boulevard station of the BMT Jamaica Line, and Beach 95th Street, at the foot of the bridge from Broad Channel.
 By the early 1930s, the Q21 became a franchise of Green Bus Lines, and was extended to Rockaway Park.
 In 1934, the Q21A franchise between East New York and the Rockaways was awarded to Green Lines.
 On June 15, 1936, the Q21B began service between Brooklyn and Riis Park.
 That year, Green Lines took over the operations of Liberty Bus, and the borough's bus system was divided into four lettered "zones", with each zone being served exclusively by one bus company.
 Green Lines was awarded the rights to all of "Zone C" in southern Queens, which included Woodhaven, Richmond Hill, Ozone Park, Howard Beach, and the Rockaways.
 Following the summer season, the Q21B continued operating until November 1936 when it was discontinued due to lack of profitability.